VHDL-LS/rust_hdl/README.md

 The speed makes the tool very pleasant to use since it loads projects really fast and does not consume a lot of ram.
 A 200.000 line VHDL project is analyzed in 160 ms on my Desktop using 8 cores and only consumes 180 MByte of RAM when loaded.

 I very much appreciate help from other people especially regarding semantic analysis of VHDL.
-You do not need to be a programmer to help, it is even more helpful to interpret and clarify the VHDL standard and provide minimal examples and describe how t hey should work according to the standard.
+You do not need to be a programmer to help, it is even more helpful to interpret and clarify the VHDL standard and provide minimal examples and describe how they should work according to the standard.
 Further information about contributing can be found by reading the [Contributors Guide](https://github.com/kraigher/rust_hdl/wiki/Contributor-Guide)

 [![Join the chat at https://gitter.im/rust_hdl/Lobby](https://badges.gitter.im/rust_hdl/Lobby.svg)](https://gitter.im/rust_hdl/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://github.com/kraigher/rust_hdl/workflows/Build%20%26%20test%20all%20configs/badge.svg)](https://github.com/kraigher/rust_hdl/actions?query=workflow%3A%22Build+%26+test+all+configs%22)